If you have experienced economic abuse, you are not alone. There are organisations that can support you with the issues you may be facing.

 0808 2000 247

 Supports anyone with experience of domestic abuse or forced marriage.
-Runs a 24-hour helpline and has online resources are available in eight languages.
-You can also email [email protected].
+Runs a 24-hour helpline and has online resources available in eight languages.
+You can also email [email protected] or use their online chat service.

 0800 027 1234